 Why Spitfire Espresso is shortlisted by Filter Notes

-Spitfire earns its Glasgow place by joining three practical strengths in one stop: local roasting, a dependable espresso-and-breakfast room, and a central address that is easy to build a day around.
-It is not the most minimal or rarefied cafe in the city.
-That is the point: go when you want house-roasted coffee with enough food, pace, and Glasgow grain to carry more than a fifteen-minute stop.
+Spitfire earns its Glasgow place by joining three practical strengths in one stop: coffee roasted nearby, a dependable espresso-and-breakfast counter, and a central High Street address that is easy to fold into a day around Trongate, George Square, or Glasgow Cathedral.
+Go when you want house-roasted coffee with eggs, toast, cakes, beans to take home, and enough seating for more than a fifteen-minute stop.